 Owners of reactive dogs tend to feel anxious, and sometimes unsure as to how best to handle the situation when their dog begins to react when outside, not to mention the worry about the looks they sometimes receive from passers-by, who wonder why they cannot keep their noisy dog under better control.

-Of course, as a pet owner, you are liable for your dog when out walking, and if it happens that you cannot control your pooch, maybe it’s best to seek professional help from a dog trainer or dog behaviour therapist.
+Of course, as a pet owner, you are liable for your dog when out walking, and if it happens that you cannot control your pooch, maybe it’s best to seek professional help from a dog trainer or dog behavior therapist.

 Techniques when walking a reactive dog